bitcoin-core/bitcoincore.org/en/features/verification.md

 block without trusting the miner who created it.

-This prevents miners from tricking Bitcoin Core users into accepting blocks that violate the 21 million bitcoin limit or which break other important rules.
+This prevents miners from tricking Bitcoin Core users into accepting blocks that violate the 21 million bitcoin limit or other important rules.

 Users of other wallets don't get this level of security, so they can be tricked into accepting fabricated transactions or alternative block chains.

 Why take that risk if you don't have to?
-Bitcoin Core provides the best possible security against dishonest miners along with additional security against other easier attacks (see below for details).
+Bitcoin Core provides the best possible security against dishonest miners, along with additional security against other types of attacks (see below for details).

 ## How Verification Protects Your Bitcoins